How to Install Signal on Ubuntu 22.04 | 20.04

 This command installs the software-properties-common, apt-transport-https, and curl packages, which facilitate the addition of new repositories and ensure secure communication with them.

-To install Signal Messenger via APT, you need to import the GPG key and the repository.
+Import the GPG key and the repository to install Signal Messenger via APT.
 This process ensures that you always have the most up-to-date version of Signal available on your system.

 First, import the GPG key using the following command: